JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 ---
 <Event>more_apps_shown_on_google_play</Event><br/>
-The user is directed to the developer page, either in the web browser or on Google Play app.
+The user is directed to Google Play, to the list of the developer apps.

 ---
 <Event>more_apps_unable_to_show_on_google_play</Event><br/>
-It is not possible to direct the user to the developer page, since the URL could not be opened in the web browser or in Google Play.
+It is not possible to direct the user to the developer apps list in Google Play.

 ---
 <br/>